-Vice Chairperson and CEO
+Vice Chairperson

-Member of the Board Nomination and Remuneration Committee (BNRC)
+Executive Member of the Board Nomination and Remuneration Committee (BNRC)

-Nadia Akil is the Vice Chairperson and CEO of UPAC, and is responsible for the overall operations of UPAC.
-In her leadership role she has revitalized the company's internal structure and functional operations by driving business development initiatives and overseeing shared services, such as finance, human resources, information technology and marketing.
+Nadia Akil is the Vice Chairperson and CEO of UPAC, and is responsible for the overall operations of UPAC in Kuwait.
 She joined UPAC in 2012 after holding various senior positions within Agility's Investments Group and Corporate Development team.
-She also currently serves as Vice Chairperson of UPAC's subsidiary, Royal Aviation.Nadia holds a master's degree from Columbia University's School of International and Public Affairs with a concentration in finance and business, and a bachelor's degree from Georgetown University in Washington, D.C.
-Nadia is also a member of the Young Presidents' Organization (YPO) Kuwait Chapter.
+She also currently serves as Vice Chairperson of UPAC's subsidiary, Royal Aviation.
+Nadia holds a master's degree from Columbia University's School of International and Public Affairs with a concentration in finance and business, and a bachelor's degree from Georgetown University in Washington, D.C.
+Nadia is also a member of the Young Presidents' Organization (YPO) Greater MENA I Chapter.